Doctorate of Business Administration

 During the first year of the program, students are engaged with the scientific and statistical methods upon which all quality research is constructed.
 In addition to a series of research courses, students take analysis and philosphy of science transition courses to aid in their development as scholars.
 Students will begin to make the transition from practice to theory and develop an appreciation of the possibilities of business scholarship.
 The second year of the program will concentrate on student major interests via directed-study coursework.
 Also during their second year, students participate in a series of seminars where they will interact with other scholars who share interests.
 During the third and final year of the program, each student works closely with a faculty mentor to complete a quality original research project.
 Shippensburg DBA graduates demonstrate their mastery of a content area and their ability to produce rigorous research which makes a contribution to their discipline.

 The Shippensburg DBA also recognizes the critical importance of out-of-class experiences in a professional education program.
 The weekend residential format will give students the opportunity to form lasting relationships with fellow students and faculty members, and aid them in making the critical transition from student to collaborator with their faculty mentors.
 The Grove College of Business “FlagSHIP” visitor series provides a distinctive learning activity in which students will be given the opportunity to interact with national, regional, and local business leaders and academicians.

 How to Get More Information

-Classes are anticipated to begin during Fall 2019.
+Classes are anticipated to begin in August of 2020.
 Persons interested in the program are encouraged to complete an online information request or to contact the School of Graduate Studies at 717-477-1213 or GradAdmiss@ship.edu.

 If you have questions about the program academics, contact the John L. Grove College of Business at (717) 477-1435 or email@example.com.